Colorful, beautiful and easy to maintain. There are a lot of good reasons to include Pennsylvania bluestone in your hardscaping projects.

-Pennsylvania has a special flagstone called bluestone that is unique to its part of the United States.
-Bluestone stems only from the state’s northeastern section as well as New York’s southern tier and northern sections of New Jersey.
-Bluestone is layered sandstone that ranges in color from a gorgeous blue to green, lilac, rust and more.
-It developed about 360,000,000 years ago when the seas pushed sand into the Catskills.
-In terms of composition, Pennsylvania bluestone is made of mica, sand, feldspar, and various minerals.
+Bluestone is layered sandstone that comes in a range of colors, from a gorgeous blue to green, lilac, rust and more.
+It developed about 360 million years ago, when the seas pushed sand into the Catskills.
+In terms of composition, bluestone is made of mica, sand, feldspar, and various minerals.
 The distribution and composition of these minerals will determine how blue the stone is.

 Preparing Bluestone for Use